CMSgov/bcda-app/doc/DECRYPTION_EXAMPLE.md

 <img src="images/decrypt_demo_07.png" alt="Job status response" width="600" />

 Depending on the size of the file, the job may take some time.
 If the job is not yet complete, this will give us status information.
-Simply wait a few seconds and click execute again until the job completes and you get a result for a completed job as shown below.
+Shown below are the results for our completed job.
 We can download the file from the URL provided.

 Take special note of the new `KeyMap` section of the response.
 To decrypt the file, we will need the filename (the first part of the keymap) and the [symmetric key](../ENCRYPTION.md#how-we-encrypt) (the second part of the keymap), as shown above.
 There are no spaces in either one.